Gogul09/Gogul09.github.io/_posts/computer_vision/2017-04-25-hand-gesture-recognition-p2.md

 As you can see from the above image, there are four intermediate steps to count the fingers, given a segmented hand region.
 All these steps are shown with a corresponding output image (shown in the left) which we get, after performing that particular step.

 ### Four Intermediate Steps
-1. Find the convex hull of the segmented hand region (which is a contour) and compute the most extreme points in the convex hull (Extreme Top, Extreme Bottom, Extreme Left, Extreme Right).
+1. Find the [convex hull](https://docs.opencv.org/3.4/d7/d1d/tutorial_hull.html){:target="_blank"} of the segmented hand region (which is a contour) and compute the most extreme points in the convex hull (Extreme Top, Extreme Bottom, Extreme Left, Extreme Right).
 2. Find the center of palm using these extremes points in the convex hull.
-3. Using the palm's center, construct a circle with the maximum Euclidean distance (between the palm's center and the extreme points) as radius.
+3. Using the palm's center, construct a circle with the maximum [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance){:target="_blank"} (between the palm's center and the extreme points) as radius.
 4. Perform bitwise AND operation between the thresholded hand image (frame) and the circular ROI (mask).
 This reveals the finger slices, which could further be used to calcualate the number of fingers shown.

 Below you could see the entire function used to perform the above four steps.